chrisdonahue/fall23-phd-prospectives/README.md

 ### What will my lab be like?

 Hopefully pretty cool!
 Though many details may not materialize until next fall.
 Generally, I will strive to foster a diverse, inclusive, and fun group.
-I plan to lean into the interdisciplinary nature of our group and have regular lab meetings open not only to my students but also to interested folks from other groups (e.g. from [Roger Dannenberg's group](https://www.cs.cmu.edu/~music)) and departments.
+I plan to lean into the interdisciplinary nature of our group and have regular lab meetings open not only to my students but also to interested folks from other groups (e.g., from [Roger Dannenberg's group](https://www.cs.cmu.edu/~music)) and departments (e.g., MLD, HCII, LTI, music).
 I am hoping to co-advise many of my students with other amazing faculty here at CMU, especially from MLD / HCII.
 I also hope to be able to retain an affiliation w/ [Google Magenta](https://magenta.tensorflow.org/), which may allow my students to work on research projects at Google for a duration.

 ### Can I contact you w/ questions?